ACRA/acra/README.md

 https://oss.sonatype.org/content/groups/public/ch/acra/acra/4.5.0RC3/acra-4.5.0RC3.zip
 (also available in Maven Central repository)

 Please use it, test it, report issues.
-This release will be considered as stable if no major issue is reported on the 21st of April 2013.
+This release will be considered as stable if no major issue is reported on the 3rd of May 2013.

 The summarized changelog is here: https://github.com/ACRA/acra/wiki/ChangeLog